mariahmclelan/TexasISDs_Geolocations/README.md

 ### Ethical data considerations

-### Development
-Began our study by searching for suitable datasets, focusing on the Texas Education system and referring to the TEA Texas Education Agency website.
-We found six relevant Excel files, which we converted to .csv files.
-Also, we found Public Schools Explorer website, which we scraped data fpr all the districts

-Our first challenge was to clean the data frames.
-We focused solely on total operating revenue, which Texas uses to support educational operations and facility construction in public school districts.
-This revenue comes from local, state, and federal funding sources, with the majority coming from state and local sources and only a relatively small amount from the federal government.

-State government aid is the primary funding source for elementary and secondary education, followed by local contributions (primarily property taxes).
-On average, 8% of revenues come from the federal government, 47% from the state, and 45% from local sources[^bignote2].
-[^bignote2]:  McFarland, J., Hussar, B., Wang, X., Zhang, J., Wang, K., Rathbun, A., … Bullock Mann, F. (2018).
-The condition of education 2018.
-National Center for Education Statistics.

-We selected "All Students" as the group for SAT and ACT scores, as other groups had inconsistent data.
-Then, we merged the SAT and ACT scores with the cleaned finance data frame and formatted and sorted the values.
-We then proceeded to conduct a **statistical analysis** of the data.

 ### Takeaways and conclusions:

 - As expected, there is a positive correlation between total operating revenue and student count.